UltimateByte/check-attackers/README.md

 ## Installation and Usage

-1. Clone the repository or download the script.
+1. Clone the repository or download the script. `wget https://raw.githubusercontent.com/UltimateByte/check-attackers/main/check-attackers.sh`
 2. Make the script executable: `chmod +x check-attackers.sh`.
 3. Configure the script settings in the top section of the script.
 4. Run the script: `./check-attackers.sh`.